lupyuen/lupyuen.github.io/src/rewind.md

 1.  _Suppose we wish to add Our Own Boards to the System?_

-    __For Our Own Boards:__ We could upload the __NuttX Test Logs__ (in the prescribed format) to GitLab Snippets or GitHub Gists.
+    Let's assume we have __Automated Board Testing__.
+Then we could upload the __NuttX Test Logs__ _(in the prescribed format)_ to GitLab Snippets or GitHub Gists.
 They'll appear in NuttX Dashboard and Build History.

     (Rewinding the Build on Our Own Boards?
-That needs more work)
+Needs more work)

+1.  _Why Rewind every commit?
+Isn't Git Bisect quicker?_

+    Git Bisect won't work if the Runtime Bug is [__Not Reliably Reproducible__](https://lupyuen.github.io/articles/bisect#good-commit-goes-bad).

+    When we Rewind 20 Commits, we'll know if the bug is Reliably Reproducible.

+1.  _Why aren't we using Docker?_

+    Docker doesn't run OSTest correctly on [__QEMU RISC-V 64-bit__](https://lupyuen.github.io/articles/rust6#appendix-nuttx-qemu-risc-v-fails-on-github-actions).

+1.  _Any more Grand Plans?_

+    We might allow a __PR Comment__ to trigger a Build + Test on QEMU.
+For example, this PR Comment...

+    ```bash
-TODO: @nuttxpr test rv-virt:knsh64.
-Security?
+    @nuttxpr test rv-virt:knsh64
+    ```

-TODO: I might try a scaled-down simpler implementation that has less security risk.
-For example, when I post a PR Comment `@nuttxpr please test`, then our Test Bot will download the PR and run Build + Test on QEMU RISC-V 🤔
+    Will trigger our __Test Bot__ to download the PR Code, and run Build + Test on QEMU RISC-V. Super helpful for __Testing Pull Requests__ before Merging.
+But might have [__Security Implications__](https://github.com/apache/nuttx/issues/15731#issuecomment-2628647886) 🤔

-TODO: Git Bisect?
-Assume < 20 commits.
-If necessary: Test and rewind more often

-TODO: Why not Docker

 # What's Next